gabikiwi/EmailFromDoPost/README.md

 ### create a sheet:
 Take the id of the sheet (check the URL)
+Further:
+change the ID in this line
+  var sheet = SpreadsheetApp.openById('1QU9fe0_8cLGb6mFTIKU0lYl5Cer-RQZ8svQFln6pSWA').getActiveSheet();
+ whith you own

-Further change the email address where you receive notification with your own.
+change the email address where you want to receive notification with your own.

 ### third Step:
 publish AppScript as webapp